infinum/wordpress-handbook/Plugin development/General.md

 Themes usually handle presentational logic, while plugins handle business logic.

+## Documentation

+Read the [eightshift-docs](https://infinum.github.io/eightshift-docs/) to get started with project development.

 ### When should I create a plugin?

 When working on enterprise projects, it is easier to bundle the usual plugin content (custom post types, taxonomies, API calls) to the theme instead of a separate plugin.
 Enterprise projects won't change much over time, so it's useful to have all code in one central place.